FactomProject/factom-docs/wallet/includes/_factom-explorer.md

 ![Explorer 6](/images/wallet_100.png)

 <aside class="notice"><br>
-Each Admin Block is referenced in two ways:
+You can reference each Admin Block in two ways:
 <br>
 <br>
 1. By the Directory Block<br>